Topic 4 of 5 · Our Common BondAll 5 must be correct

 Australian Values study guide

-1. Commitment to the rule of law
+1. Parliamentary democracy and the rule of law

 All Australians are protected by our laws and legal systems, and Australians recognise the importance of laws in maintaining a peaceful and orderly society.
 Under the Rule of Law, all Australians are equal in relation to the law and no person or group is above it.